CrainDavis/WorkoutTracker/README.md

 * On the main page, add a link to go to the _stats_ page (so that the user does not have to type in the _/stats_ route in the URL bar).
 * Fix the code for the _stats_ page for the following:
   * Fix the way the _stats_ page messes up the entries for the days of the week (for example, Day-1 of a user's workout routine will always be input as "Sunday" according to the _stats_ page, regardless of which day of the week they actually started).
+  * Fix the 2 pie graphs so that exercises that are "completed" are not crossed-out in the legend and omitted from the chart.
+  * Fix the bottom-right pie graph so that it also omits "cardio"-type exercises from the chart
 * Make it so that a user can only start a new workout once a day, so as to facilitate functionality of the _stats_ page.

 ---